-Jennifer B. Baldock has served as our Executive Vice President and Chief Legal Officer since May 2018.
-Previously, Ms. Baldock served as our Senior Vice President, Secretary and General Counsel of Surgery Center Holdings, Inc. since our acquisition of Symbion Holdings Corporation in November 2014 and as Vice President, Secretary and General Counsel of Surgery Partners, Inc. since April 2015.
+Jennifer B. Baldock has served as our Executive Vice President and Chief Administrative and Development Officer since February 2020.
+Previously, Ms. Baldock served as our Executive Vice President and Chief Legal Officer from May 2018 to February 2020, Senior Vice President, Secretary and General Counsel of Surgery Center Holdings, Inc. since our acquisition of Symbion Holdings Corporation in November 2014 and as Vice President, Secretary and General Counsel of Surgery Partners, Inc. since April 2015.
 In addition, Ms. Baldock previously served as General Counsel and Chief Compliance Officer of Symbion Holdings Corporation and Symbion, Inc. Prior to joining Symbion in 2010, she served as Assistant General Counsel for both Ambulatory Services of America and Renal Care Group.
 Prior to that, Ms. Baldock practiced law with Waller Lansden Dortch and Davis in Nashville, Tennessee, concentrating in corporate law with an emphasis on healthcare mergers and acquisitions.
 She is also a Certified Public Accountant (inactive).
 Ms. Baldock holds a B.A. in Economics and Accounting from Lipscomb University and a J.D. from the University of Alabama.